Haumea & The Arc of Creation

 About this design: The horizon and the triangles that dip below it are representations of Papa/Haumea, the foundation, honua (earth), and womb of creation.
 Wākea, the male creative principle, is represented by the upward facing triangles reaching toward the sky like our highest mountain.
 The arches over the triangles represent the piʻo matings.
 Each time, Haumea leapt heavenward and then returned to earth in a new form, bringing back with her something important, which is why the arches begin and end on the earth.
 The piʻo also recall the ānuenue (rainbow), a traditional symbol of aliʻi who were the ultimate fruits of Haumea’s labor during this part of her story, which we share and discuss below.

-Before we jump into the story, please know that topics like piʻo matings (sexual relations between close relatives) and ke kahe o ka wai ʻula (menstruation) are central themes in this moʻolelo.
+Before we jump into the story, please know that topics like piʻo (the chiefly mating of close relatives) and ke kahe o ka wai ʻula (menstruation) are central themes in this moʻolelo.
 Also, the analyses offered below are based solely on your mea kākau’s (author’s) understanding of ʻōlelo Hawaiʻi, interpretation of Haumea’s stories, and personal experiences as a wahine and makuahine observing myself and my community over time.
 Any errors or missteps are mine alone.
 The hope is that you will challenge or expand upon these ideas with your own ʻike (experience and understanding) as we grow our collective knowledge of this wahine akua.
 If you have thoughts to contribute, please send them to the email address at the end of this moʻolelo.
 Constructive feedback will be incorporated into this page so that our shared kālailai (analysis) may continue to grow.

 "Hau is an essence.
 And mea can be seen as the earth, the red earth."

 Like the kukui mālamalama (light of knowledge) that she was, Mary Kawena Pukui illuminated another meaning of Haumea's name in a quick comment to an anthropologist.
 Because she did not include this definition of hau in the Hawaiian Dictionary, this explanation sheds new light on this akua whose essence infuses so many aspects of life.
 Like the red dirt that runs in veins through the earth, the blood of genealogy flows as an unbroken river through the veins of every Hawaiʻi.
 And the flow of wai ʻula (womb blood; rain runoff red with soil) from wahine is what ensures the continuity of the generations, signaling the ability to carry on the moʻokūʻauhau of the ancestors.
 Originating from Laʻilaʻi, this “ancestral river,” as scholar Ngāhui Murphy calls it, and the realm of birth are Haumea’s eternal domain.
-Her stories and challenges as she births and creates within it give us a template for creation, change, and innovation as kanaka.
+Her stories and challenges as she births and produces within it give us a template for creation, change, and innovation as kanaka.

 Each moon cycle, the wai ʻula begins a foundation capable of nurturing new life.
 Then it either flows out on the monthly tide, or welcomes the conception of a child and creates a honua (placenta).
 From that honua grows the hale ʻaʻa kanaka (caul) filled with the nalu (amniotic fluid) in which the child swims as it grows.
 From land to sea, wahine recreate the world inside themselves each time they grow a child in the ipu ʻaumakua (womb), much like Haumea who births ʻāina, akua, aliʻi, and kanaka.